kizniche/Mycodo/mycodo-manual.md

 --------- | ----------------------------------------------
-Average | Stores the statistical mean of the selected Inputs Difference | Stores the mathematical difference (value_1 - value_2) Median | Stores the statistical median from the selected Inputs Maximum | Stores the largest measurement from the selected Inputs Minimum | Stores the smallest measurement from the selected Inputs
+Average | Stores the statistical mean of the selected Inputs Difference | Stores the mathematical difference (value_1 - value_2) Equation | Stores the calculated value of an equation Median | Stores the statistical median from the selected Inputs Maximum | Stores the largest measurement from the selected Inputs Minimum | Stores the smallest measurement from the selected Inputs